ericmdantas/generator-ng-fullstack/README.md

 # Sub generators

 Ready to scale?
-Take a look at the sub generator session in the wiki!
-[Here](https://github.com/ericmdantas/generator-ng-fullstack/wiki/Sub-Generators).
+Take a look at the sub generator [session in the wiki] (https://github.com/ericmdantas/generator-ng-fullstack/wiki/Sub-Generators)!

 # Troubleshooting